alwynm/alwynm.github.io/_posts/2021-05-24-git-sshkey.md

 ready : true
 ---

+You may already know that GitHub will [no longer accept account passwords](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) when authenticating Git operations

+> Beginning August 13, 2021, we will no longer accept account passwords when authenticating Git operations and will require the use of token-based authentication, such as a personal access token (for developers) or an OAuth or GitHub App installation token (for integrators) for all authenticated Git operations on GitHub.com.
+You may also continue using SSH keys where you prefer.

+If you are still using password for GitHub authentication, this post will help you setup ssh key for your git account.

 ### Creating a new SSH key

 You should create a SSH key in your local machine.
 Type the following in terminal to generate a SSH key.